UGANDA

 MON 5 - WED 7 Oct - 3 days/2 nights

-We’ll fly from Nairobi (Wilson) to Ukunda Airstrip—a quick hop of about 1 hour 20 minutes—then it’s a 10–15 minute drive to the quiet sands of Galu–Kinondo.
+We’ll fly from Nairobi (Wilson) to Ukunda Airstrip—a quick hop of about 1 hour 20 minute.
 For 3 days / 2 nights we slow right down: sunrise swims, long beach walks on powder-white sand, and lazy afternoons under palms with the village at our doorstep.
 Optional treats include a simple dhow/snorkel to the reef or a visit to Kaya Kinondo’s sacred forest, but unhurried is the mood.
 Evenings are for barefoot dinners, starry skies, and the soft hush of the Indian Ocean.

 WED AFTERNOON - Return flight to Nairobi